Southampton v West Ham: Head-to-head stats

 Southampton are looking to win back-to-back league games against West Ham for the first time since September 2016.

-Only against Tottenham (8) and Crystal Palace (6) has Southampton’s James Ward-Prowse been involved in more Premier League goals than he has against West Ham (5 – 2 goals, 3 assists).
-The England midfielder both scored and assisted the last time the sides met, in Saints’ 3-2 win in December last year.
+Only against Tottenham (eight) and Crystal Palace (six) has Southampton’s James Ward-Prowse been involved in more Premier League goals than he has against West Ham (five – two goals, three assists).
+The England midfielder scored and assisted the last time the sides met - a 3-2 Saints win in December.

-Gianluca Scamacca has scored in his past two Premier League games for West Ham – he could be the first Italian player to score in three in a row in the competition overall since Manolo Gabbiadini (March 2017), and the third Italian to do so for West Ham in the competition, after Paolo Di Canio and Alessandro Diamanti.
+Gianluca Scamacca has scored in his past two Premier League games for West Ham – he could be the first Italian player to score in three in a row in the competition since Manolo Gabbiadini (March 2017), and the third Italian to do so for the Hammers, after Paolo di Canio and Alessandro Diamanti.